anderson-ian/anderson-ian.github.io/index.md

 Self-taught analyst leveraging passion for transportation industry to achieve positive, data-driven outcomes for stakeholders.

-Masters of Science in Business Analytics Candidate - Anticipated Summer 2022 Graduation.
+Masters of Science in Business Analytics (MSBBA) Candidate - Anticipated Summer 2022 Graduation.
 Raymond A. Mason School of Business at the College of William & Mary.